Which City is Best to Live in Portugal? Pros and Cons of Each City

 • Madrid: 5 hours 30 minutes by road

-Madeira Island’s direct international flights and compact geography make it more accessible to global travelers, despite Coimbra’s central position.
+Madeira Island’s direct international flights and compact geography make it more accessible to global travellers, despite Coimbra’s central position.

 Coimbra’s Cultural Offerings and Quality of Life